enyatarky/Power-Pause-Website/README.md

 ## How to Use

+Open the website.
-Open the website and scroll through the sections to learn about Power Pause.
-Users can click the shuffle button to draw a random movement card.
-They can also answer the recommendation questions to receive a suitable movement break.
+Navigate through the different sections to learn about Power Pause.
+View the example movement cards.
+Click Shuffle the Deck to receive a random movement card with an animation.
+Use the Recommendation Tool to receive a movement break based on your needs.
+Visit the FAQ page to read answers to common questions about the game.

 ## What I Learned